kanakaSavant/shipwrecks.py/README.md

-# shipwrecks.py
-This small project uses folium ,mongodb and the pandas library to plot shipwrecks on a Open Street map map
+## Shiwrecks.py
+This projects aims to simply demonstrate the use of the <a href="https://python-visualization.github.io/folium/">Folim</a>. librbary which allows us to manipulate data on an interactive <a href="https://leafletjs.com/">Leaflet</a> map.

+#Overview